Maximize CNC Uptime with Help from DATRON Service

 The Most Important Number to Maximize CNC Uptime

-The most important number you should have when owning a DATRON machine is the Service Hotline.
+Without a doubt, the most important number you should have when owning a DATRON machine is the Service Hotline.
 This is your lifeline when your machine encounters an issue.
-I tell my customers all the time to call this number when their machine is acting up.
-It sends you directly to the Service Department (no filtering through the main line or talking to “Peggy” in Siberia).
+I tell my customers all the time to call the Service Department Hotline when their machine is acting up.
+Unlike other hotlines, there is no filtering through a main line or talking to “Peggy” in Siberia.
 So, grab your cell phone or rolodex (I know some of you still use them like it’s 1992) and enter this number: 603-215-5870.

 When you dial this number, it rings directly to our Service Department.
 Either myself or the Service Manager, Chris Gordon will answer the phone.
 We will most likely ask you if it’s a Service or Applications related issue.
 If it’s Applications related (i.e. questions on speeds and feeds, recommended tooling etc.), we will get you over to our Applications Department where they can assist.
 If it’s Service related, we will ask you for a brief description of the issue you’re encountering and what company you’re calling from so our technicians can get a quick look at your account and machine type(s).
 We will then transfer you over to the next available technician.

 Help Us to Help You to Maximize CNC Uptime

 Once you’re in the capable hands of a Service Technician, a case will be opened on your behalf which will allow DATRON to track the issue and keep on top of what is happening with your machine.
 Obviously there are some initial questions that you can expect to be asked.
 So, if you have this information ahead of time, it will make the diagnosis process that much faster and easier for us to help you maximize CNC uptime.

 Do you know your ABCs?